Read more about what we are doing to help rough sleepers during the coronavirus pandemic.

 The Homelessness and Rough Sleeping Strategy sets out Ipswich Borough Council’s vision for an Ipswich where those who are homeless or threatened with homelessness receive the advice, support and assistance they need to access accommodation they can call home.
 Read the strategy here.

 In addition to our funded partners, we also work closely with other relevant agencies in and around Ipswich to maximise the support available to people sleeping rough.
-These include Turning Point, Job Centre +, Probation, Town Pastors, Street Rangers, Health Outreach and a range of accommodation providers.
+These include Suffolk Police, Suffolk County Council, Criminal Justice officers, neighbouring district and borough council teams, Turning Point, Job Centre +, the Probation service, Town Pastors, Street Rangers, Health Outreach teams and accommodation providers.

 If you see anyone, who you believe is sleeping rough, please visit the Street Link Website and complete to referral form.
 Alternatively you can email roughsleeping.enquiries@ipswich.gov.uk to inform us of anyone you believe are rough sleeping.